-There are currently two escooter companies approved by council to run in the Brisbane area.
+There are currently two escooter companies approved by the council to run in the Brisbane area: Lime and Neuron Mobility.
+Here are some details on how to get started.

 To use an electric scooter you’ll first need to download the app.
 Add your debit or credit card details as a payment method.
 Find a scooter and scan the QR code.